JAORMX/lab-compliance-operator/workshop/content/exercises/04-remediations.md

 We can now wait for the **machine-config-operator** to converge the status of the nodes by rebooting and applying the configurations.

+Let's now move to the next section, which teaches us how to [tailor our profiles](05-tailoring-profiles.md)